shakemurasan/debride2okuribito/README.md

 https://rubygems.org/gems/debride_to_okuribito

-DebrideToOkuribito converts the execution result of 'Debride' to yaml for 'Okuribito'.
+DebrideToOkuribito converts the execution result of "Debride" to yaml for "Okuribito".

 ## Description citation